 Anyone who uses Mason jars knows how amazing they are!
-They can be used and reused, painted and glitter-fied.
-And they won’t break your bank.
-While Mason jars have many decorative uses, here are a list of organizational uses for Mason jars.
+These jars can be used and reused, painted and glitter-

 Among other uses, Mason jars are great for meal planning and food storage!
 Since Mason jars can be stored in warm, room temperature, and cool areas, they are incredibly versatile.
-They can be used to store yogurt, dried fruit and nuts, noodles, beverage powders, seeds and grains, teas, and coffee!
+For example, these jars can be used to store yogurt, dried fruit and nuts, noodles, beverage powders, seeds and grains, teas, and coffee!

 Is your morning too busy to make breakfast?
-Try creating parfaits in jars the night before!
-Just add fruit and yogurt!
+Try creating parfaits in mason jars the night before!
+Then next, just add fruit and yogurt!
 No need to spend money on on-the-go friendly yogurt, when you can get a tub and create your own small yogurt!

 Check out these parfait jar recipes!